 - Gaia's Lament: Part of the downer ending above.
 The former United States is wrecked by the consequences of climate change (and the states that remain in the power vacuum are unable to deal with it as effectively as the federal government would have.)
 Wildfire season is said to be 6 months out of the year, the coastal areas are flooded by rising tides, and the South and Midwest are left uninhabitable by constant mudslides and tornadoes.

-- Hoist by His Own Petard: One episode discusses Foucault's boomerang, which in a nutshell argues that practices that major world powers do to smaller nations or colonies are eventually used back on its own citizens.
+- Hoist by His Own Petard: One episode discusses Foucault's boomerang, which in a nutshell argues that practices that major world powers do to smaller nations or colonies are eventually used back on their own citizens.
 The episode discusses how many military tactics and what not used in the current War on Terror would fit right at home during the war.

 - Mêlée à Trois: Unlike the historical civil war with two distinct sides, the hypothetical one has multiple right-wing militia groups, left-wing groups, and a harried federal government all fighting with and against each other in the divided United States.